 Which are the main industries using H2?

-We currently expect the steel, e-fuel, and fertilizer value chains to start up the early hydrogen market in the Bothnian Bay area.
-Utilization of byproduct heat from electrolysis process for district heat production in additional competitiveness factor that can support decarbonization of district heating in different communities in the region and therefore also support the heating sector.
+We currently expect the steel, e-fuel, and fertilizer value chains to lead hydrogen demand in the early hydrogen market in the Bothnian Bay area.
+Additionally, by-product heat from the electrolysis process can be used for district heat production, supporting decarbonization of district heating in different communities in the region.

 Is hydrogen a final product or rather a raw material for further processing, i.e., the production of methane, methanol, and ammonium compounds?